Projects under the Novo Nordisk Foundation Center for Genomic Mechanisms of Disease

 Advances made in both directions will allow identifying disease genes and regulatory pathways that could be targeted by new classes of therapeutics in cells and tissues.

-The Brain Interaction Network (BINe) project at the Stanley Center
+The Brain Interaction Network (BINe) project at the Stanley Center for Psychiatric Research

 Advances in human genetics have nominated many genes and specific cell types implicated in psychiatric illnesses, but linking these findings with biochemical processes remains challenging.
 To overcome this bottleneck, we developed an experimental and computational framework to generate the protein-protein interaction networks of schizophrenia, autism, and post traumatic stress disorder (PTSD) risk genes in human excitatory neurons induced from pluripotent stem cells.
 We observed that the resulting protein networks are often neuron-specific, enriched for genetic risk of the disease, and include many novel interactions not reported in the literature.
 These results demonstrate the potential of using cell-type-specific protein interaction networks to interpret genetic association studies and prioritize pathways for follow-up functional investigation.
 Therefore, our data are a rich resource for other scientists in the field to use in the interpretation of their own datasets.
 We are currently expanding our approach to study additional disease risk genes in multiple brain cell types implicated in psychiatric disorders, while continuing to identify new disease-specific pathways and to validate interactions discovered in our networks.